Butalbital, Acetaminophen, Caffeine and Codeine

-Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules are indicated for the relief of the symptom complex of tension (or muscle contraction) headache.
+Butalbital, acetaminophen, caffeine, and codeine phosphate capsules are indicated for the relief of the symptom complex of tension (or muscle contraction) headache.

-Evidence supporting the efficacy and safety of butalbital, acetaminophen, and caffeine with codeine phosphate in the treatment of multiple recurrent headaches is unavailable.
+Evidence supporting the efficacy and safety of butalbital, acetaminophen, caffeine, and codeine phosphate capsules in the treatment of multiple recurrent headaches is unavailable.
 Caution in this regard is required because codeine and butalbital are habit-forming and potentially abusable.

-Butalbital, Acetaminophen, and Caffeine with Codeine Phosphate Capsules are contraindicated under the following conditions:
+Butalbital, acetaminophen, caffeine, and codeine phosphate capsules are contraindicated under the following conditions:

 − Postoperative pain management in children who have undergone tonsillectomy and/or adenoidectomy.